 Deborah A. Brauer, M.D. earned her B.A. in Public health from The Johns Hopkins University in Baltimore.
 She then spent two years in healthcare consulting at Accenture in Washington, D.C., before pursuing her M.D. at Eastern Virginia Medical School in Norfolk, Virginia.
 After medical school, she returned to the region for residency training in Internal Medicine at The George Washington University Hospital.

 Beth A. Banker, a board certified family nurse practitioner, joined Digestive Disease Physicians in 2012.
-She graduated magna cum laude with a Bachelor of Science in Nursing from the University of Connecticut, where she was a member of the Phi Sigma Pi national honors fraternity.
+She graduated magna cum laude with a Bachelor of Science in Nursing from the University of Connecticut.
 She received a strong foundation in acute care nursing at Yale New Haven Hospital, INOVA Fairfax Hospital and Virginia Hospital Center before receiving her master’s degree as a Family Nurse Practitioner from Marymount University.